shanecharles/beyond-basics-fsharp-prdc2018-demos/README.md

 ## Beyond the Basics Demos

 The code in the scripts directory is meant to be run in F# Interactive (FSI).
+The `azure_function` directory contains the dotnet core library that may be deployed to Azure Functions.

 I recommend [Visual Studio Code](https://code.visualstudio.com/) with the [Ionide-FSharp](http://ionide.io/) extension.